Stephanie Brown (character): DC Rebirth

 In DC Rebirth, the 2016 relaunch of DC Comics, Stephanie was recruited into Batman's emergency response team headed by Batwoman, along with Red Robin, Orphan (Cassandra Cain), and Clayface.
 After Red Robin is "killed" by Jacob Kane's Colony drones, Stephanie becomes depressed and questions her purpose and the world she wants to live in, in the "Victim Syndicate" storyline.
 The story ends with her challenging the rest of the team and threatening to expose their secret identities if they don't give up their vigilantism.
 After disarming her by refusing her offer, she leaves the team and tells Batman that until he gives up his cowl, she'll be standing in his way.
 Stephanie actively opposes Batman and his allies in the field, while still fighting criminals like Wrath.
 It also appears that she is falling under the influence of Anarky, who is attempting to build an underground society of people who were impacted by Batman's activities.
 Eventually, Stephanie sees through Anarky's lies and helps Batman apprehend him.
 However, she walks away from Batman before he can tell her that Tim Drake is still alive.

 After discovering Tim is alive, she briefly rejoins the team to help them stop the Victim Syndicate, but leaves again after the death of Clayface and breaks up with Tim since he was consistently dishonest about his intent to remain Red Robin instead of attending Ivy University.
-When Ulysses Hadrian Armstrong, the General, infects Tim with the OMAC nanites and threatens to control Gotham, Batman and Cassandra ask Stephanie for help, and she reluctantly agrees.
+When the General infects Tim with the OMAC nanites and threatens to control Gotham, Batman and Cassandra ask Stephanie for help, and she reluctantly agrees.
 Using her drones, she leads an infiltration into the General's Belfry 2.0 stronghold, and hacks into the system to shut it down.
 The evil AI Brother Eye confronts her with images of her past in the alternate timeline from which Batman Tim Drake from the future appeared, mocking her as "lesser" than a timeline where she was both Robin and Batgirl.
 Instead of being cast down, Steph laughs and cracks into the timeline history that Brother Eye and the General have been using to manipulate Tim, showing him the truth, and convincing him to destroy the OMACs himself.
 After the dust settles, Tim decides to investigate the divergence in timelines Steph discovered, and she joins him in his quest.